Different Use Cases

 The organisation will still need to capture profile information and interact with the individual via their own apps and services.
 No data is exchanged but the organisation can implement a basic Single Sign-On solution.

-One of the major benefits of the MydexID is that it supports multiple protocols such as SAML, OpenID and Mozilla Persona which means that if the organisation has disparate systems using different protocols this can be accommodated from a single MydexID.
+One of the major benefits of the MydexID is that it supports multiple protocols such as SAML and OpenID which means that if the organisation has disparate systems using different protocols this can be accommodated from a single MydexID.
 This means the individual has a better experience when trying to access an organisation’s different systems which are not actually integrated.

 Access Control to each system in terms of permission to use specific features remains with the organisation and is usually managed within the relying application itself unless the organisation has implemented a directory service to control permissions for features based on role profiles.